Helping gig economy workers access affordable health care

 "With UnitedHealthcare FlexWork, we are working with employers to help meet the health care needs of an evolving labor force, providing specially designed coverage for employees with variable schedules and incomes," said Tom Wiffler, CEO, UnitedHealthcare Specialty Benefits.
 "Our FlexWork plans represent an important option to help expand access to more affordable medical care for workers, particularly because some members of the gig workforce may have been enrolled in Medicaid and could at some point lose that coverage through the on-going redetermination process."

 While FlexWork plans provide important access to medical care with no deductibles, no coinsurance and affordable copays for covered services, some restrictions may apply compared to traditional medical plans.
-That may include annual visit or service day limits on ambulatory/outpatient services, and maximum benefit amounts per hospital admission, with no limit on the number of annual admissions.
+That may include annual visit limits on ambulatory/outpatient services and maximum benefit amounts per hospital admission, with no limit on the number of annual admissions.

 As the gig economy continues to grow — providing more opportunities to help meet your business needs — understanding how you can help support these employees may be a crucial piece of the puzzle.
 As the workforce evolves, it’s important that businesses shift with it to remain competitive in the job market.
 Helping to support all your employees’ health needs may be one place to start.

-Learn more information about coverage options for people within the intermittent workforce.
+For more information about coverage options for people within the intermittent workforce, click here.